 In lieu of formula-based variable compensation, our Chief Financial Officer is eligible for a discretionary bonus, subject to the recommendation of the Chief Executive Officer and approval of the Compensation Committee.
-The amount of discretionary bonus awarded to our Chief Financial Officer for 2010 is included in the Summary Compensation Table under the "Bonus" column.
+The amount of discretionary bonus awarded to our Chief Financial Officer for 2011 is included in the Summary Compensation Table under the "Bonus" column in accordance with SEC rules.